IltonS/calculator/TBaseCalc.md

 ## Initializing the component

-When adding a TBaseCalc to your form you can setup the maximum number of digitis on the screen, not including the decimal separator or the minus sign.
+When adding a TBaseCalc to your form you can setup the maximum number of digits on the screen, not including the decimal separator or the minus sign.

 `BaseBaseCalc.Init(10);`